 Scientists have said it is too early for them to tell what affects plastic consumption is having on the human body.
 But we know did a bit more research and this is what we found:

 - Direct toxicity from plastics comes from lead, cadmium, and mercury.
 These toxins have also been found in many fish in the ocean, which is very dangerous for humans.
 Diethylhexyl phthalate (DEHP) contained in some plastics, is a toxic carcinogen.
 Other toxins in plastics are directly linked to cancers, birth defects, immune system problems, and childhood developmental issues.

 First of all, I didn’t even know about all this stuff.
-There is a major industry behind the plastic and they are making billions of dollars with this stuff.
-Is that why we hear so little about the side-effects of plastic?
+There is a significant industry behind the plastic, and they are making billions of dollars with this stuff.
+Perhaps that’s why we hear so little about the side-effects of plastic?

-Secondly, as I am just a normal person concerned about paying bills and living my life, I noticed that the supermarkets have now wrapped more and more veggies in plastic.
+Secondly, as I am just an average person concerned about paying bills and living my life, I noticed that the supermarkets have now wrapped more and more veggies in plastic.

 Broccoli madness at IGA

 As a result, I try and buy organic as much as I can, but I noticed that bananas now have a little quite annoying band wrapped around them made from plastic.
-They each have a sticker which is mostly paper but who knows what’s in the ink and on top they started putting these little waxy
+They each have a sticker, which is mostly paper, but who knows what’s in the ink.
+On top of that, they started putting these little waxy

 It is supposed to make them last even longer.

-“Things that come to mind:” Our bodies don’t need bananas all year around.
+“Things that come to mind:” Our bodies don’t need bananas all year round.
 I think where you live you should eat what the land can supply you with at the time.
-I don’t think sending a banana half way around the world does any good to the banana and me.
+I guess you would agree that sending a banana halfway around the world doesn’t do any good to the banana and yourself?

 If you want to know more about this kind of stuff, check out this video: